johannesboyne/zenstore/README.md

 ##Roadmap

 * implement search and atomic operations for one zenstorage
-* real-time socket connection for zenstores
+* implement preview for data-types at the "follow" subpage